Nirlep5252/fun/README.md

-# BreakingMath
+# Fun

-BreakingMath is a simple interpreted programming language inspired by [Lox](https://github.com/munificent/craftinginterpreters).
+Fun is a fun interpreted programming language inspired by [Lox](https://github.com/munificent/craftinginterpreters).
 Now, I know the name has no relation to the language, well that's because it is what it is bro. happens.

 It supports: